 Starting somewhere new won’t always be perfect but give it time.
 Be kind to yourself.
 Just remember this is a brilliant opportunity.
 It can be great fun meeting new people and learning new things about yourself.

-Read about services available for young people in Neath Port Talbot and Swansea INSERT LINK or scroll down to find out what support your college/University has on offer.
+Read about services available for young people in Neath Port Talbot and Swansea or scroll down to find out what support your college/University has on offer.

 If you are still unsure about what you want to do Careers Wales can help.
-Contact them on 0800 028 4844 or click https://careerswales.gov.wales/
+Visit the website or contact them on 0800 028 4844.

-NPTC College Group have an useful website with a student zone, with information on how you can access services.
+NPTC College Group have a useful website with a student zone containing information on how you can access services including those providing support.

-Learn more about what student life has to offer at Gower College including what support is available – look for pastoral care.
+Learn more about what student life has to offer at Gower College including what support is available through the college’s Student Support Officers and Pastoral Coaches.

 There are many support services available to you at Swansea University.
 We want to support you in getting the most from your studies and personal life, whilst you’re here and after you graduate.